FeepingCreature/AnyTrace/README.md

       - example_sampler
 ```

+### Custom Configuration
-You can specify a custom config location using the CONFIG_PATH environment variable:
+You can specify a custom config location using:

 ```bash
 CONFIG_PATH=/path/to/custom/config.yaml npm start